google/rekall/docs/Manual/Plugins/Windows/Objects.md

 ---
+abstract: Displays all object Types on the system.
+args: {}
+class_name: Objects
+epydoc: rekall.plugins.windows.misc.Objects-class.html
 layout: plugin
+module: rekall.plugins.windows.misc
 title: object_types
-abstract: |
-  Displays all object Types on the system.

-epydoc: rekall.plugins.windows.misc.Objects-class.html
-args:

 ---

 The windows kernel has the notion of a **Kernel Object**.
 Objects are managed by